 As counselling is practised and conceptualised in various ways, it's essential you're abreast with information about what distinguishes my approach from disparate counselling methodologies.
 Information about my therapeutic approach is critical in making an informed choice about whether or not my therapeutic practice is right for you.

-The person-centred approach was formulated by the late psychologist Carl Rogers, revolutionised the field of psychotherapy.
+The person-centred approach, formulated by the late psychologist Carl Rogers, revolutionised the field of psychotherapy.
 Rogers recognised that it is the client who knows what's best.
-The authority that was previously situated in the hands of the practitioner was to become decentralised and made for a more equalitarian therapeutic dynamic between client and counsellor.
-Indeed, this groundbreaking discovery set the stage for revolutionising the therapeutic procedure.
+The authority previously situated in the hands of the practitioner was to become decentralised and made for a more equalitarian therapeutic dynamic between client and counsellor.
+Indeed, this groundbreaking discovery set the stage for uplifting the therapeutic procedure.

-After years of clinical experience and meticulous research about the therapeutic process, specifically with respect to ascertaining what makes therapy such an efficacious means of mobilising healing, Rogers discerned that it was the client's underappreciated capacity for self-direction that proved a potent force for constructive personality change.
-Rogers began to appreciate this inherent forward-moving tendency as the nexus for healing and its power to be released when the practitioner possessed and related to his clients with a certain operational philosophy.
+After years of clinical experience and meticulous research about the therapeutic process, explicitly concerning what makes therapy such an efficacious means of mobilising healing, Rogers discerned that it was the client's underappreciated capacity for self-direction that proved a potent force for constructive personality change.
+Rogers began to appreciate this inherent forward-moving tendency as the nexus for healing and its power to be released when the practitioner possessed and related to his clients with a particular operational philosophy.

-The therapeutic relationship is established on what's come to be known as the core conditions of empathy, congruence and unconditional positive regard.
+The therapeutic relationship henceforth rested on what's come to be known as the core conditions of empathy, congruence and unconditional positive regard.
 Attitudes sincerely held and emitted by the practitioner allow the client to explore aspects of themselves and their experience in a manner that they may be unaccustomed.
 The absence of threat permits clients to venture into emotional territory hitherto cordoned off by defences.
 Clients can come to perceive themselves differently and accrue crucial insight into their individual experiences and their situation.
 These conditions will galvanise the client's actualising resources toward living more wholeheartedly and authentically.